 When your child reaches toward, points at, shows you, or gives you an object, look at the object and at your child, then comment about that object or name it.
 For example, if your child points to a dog, look back-and-forth between your child and the dog and comment about the dog (e.g., "Look, big dog!").
 You can also work on joint attention by pointing, showing, or giving an object of interest to your child while looking at and talking to your child.
 Book sharing is another way to take turns pointing out interesting pictures and story events with your child.
-Finally, you can create fun opportunities for your child to share with you by hiding motivating toys under boxes or other coverings and letting your child find it and show it to you.
+Finally, you can create fun under boxes or other coverings and letting your child find it and show it to you.